Nyssa, Black Gum or Tupelo: Planting and Care

 Nyssa sylvatica: botanical plate (1812)

 While the Tupelo can reach 35 m in height in its native regions, it will rarely exceed 20 m in our climates.
-In our gardens, it will maintain a moderate height between 9 and 15 m.
-Its rather slow growth is matched only by exceptional longevity; it can live for over 600 years!
-It is one of those trees that never die.
+In our gardens, it will maintain a medium height between 9 and 15 m.
+Its slow growth is matched only by its exceptional longevity; it can live for over 600 years!
+It is one of those trees that never truly die.

-Anchored by a deep taproot, the Black Gum forms a majestic tree with a pyramidal, elegant habit, and a straight trunk with thick greyish-brown bark that cracks with age.
-The bark peels in long plates reminiscent of an oak or alligator skin, making it aesthetically pleasing even in winter.
+Anchored by a deep taproot, the Black Gum forms a majestic tree with a pyramidal, elegant habit and a straight trunk covered in thick, greyish-brown bark that cracks with age.
+The bark peels off in long plates, resembling that of an oak or alligator skin, making it aesthetically pleasing even in winter.

 This deciduous tree is particularly prized for its changing foliage, which dons sumptuous hues in autumn, filling the garden with warm, spicy colours.
-Dark green or yellow-green in spring, it is magnificent by late summer when its leaves ignite in flamboyant shades that vary by variety.
-From September to November, its foliage transitions into bright yellow, orange, incandescent red, or purple tones.
-Nyssas are among the most beautiful autumn colourations, offering an unforgettable spectacle before leaf fall.
+Dark green or yellow-green in spring, it becomes magnificent by late summer when its leaves ignite in flamboyant shades that vary by variety.
+From September to November, its attire ranges from bright yellow to orange, incandescent red, or purple.
+Nyssas are among the most beautiful autumn colourations, offering an unforgettable spectacle before the leaves fall.

 The alternate leaves are obovate to oval and glossy.
 They emerge in spring at the axil of the leaves, at the tips of the main branches.
 They are borne on short reddish petioles, measure between 7 to 15 cm long, and feature slightly undulate margins and prominent veins.
 They are paler on the underside.

 The insignificant flowering appears in June-July as small clusters of greenish-white, melliferous flowers with 5 petals.
-Hidden by the foliage, the nectar-rich flowers nevertheless attract numerous pollinators.
-They are followed by clusters of dark purple, shiny berries, 1 to 3 cm long, which are a delight for birds.
+Hidden by the foliage, the nectar-rich flowers still attract numerous pollinators.
+They are followed by clusters of dark purple, shiny berries, 1 to 3 cm long, which delight birds.

 Its hard wood is prized by woodturners for making pulleys or bowls.
-Additionally, deer are so fond of its young leafy plants that their appetite can hinder the establishment of Nyssas.
-Tupelo honey, with its beautiful golden colour, has a unique buttery flavour with hints of cinnamon and anise.
+Additionally, deer are so fond of its leafy young plants that their appetite can hinder the establishment of Nyssas.
+The Tupelo honey, with its beautiful golden colour, has a unique buttery flavour with hints of cinnamon and anise.

 Summer foliage of Nyssa sylvatica, autumn berries, and compact form ‘Autumn Cascade’ on the right